 Wait, so what’s the take-away?
 Is data science a dream job or should I stay away?
 My take-away, which I share even with disillusioned data scientists, is that data science is indeed an awesome profession - come join us!
 But at the same time, choose your employer carefully.

 This post assumes you’re interested in making the switch to data science.
 Welcome!
 In this post, I’ll help you make an informed choice on the exact type of data science role you’d be happiest in.
-In part two of this series (coming out soon), I’ll outline the technical and non-technical skills needed for you to succeed.
+In parts two through five of this series, I’ll outline the technical and non-technical skills needed for you to succeed.

 Table of contents